MattRSnyder/Secretariat/README.md

 3. **Process**

-After double checking the datasets for outliers, missing data, I removed uneccessary columns and rows including, years prior to 1940, sire, dam, notes and the distance.
+After double checking the datasets for outliers and missing data, I removed uneccessary columns and rows including, years prior to 1940, sire, dam, notes and the distance.
 Then I merged all three of the races datasets into one Excel file.